ruslansagitov/loud/README.md

 ## Why do I need it?

-You break HTML pages on elements and each element you can create in different ways.
+You break HTML pages on elements.
+Each element you can create in different ways.
 For example, you can create a button like this (with a little bit of JavaScript):